Genome IDE

 Big claims demand proof.
 Here are the artifacts teams review before every pilot, surfaced directly on the homepage.

-Sample design report (PDF)
+Example design bundle (PDF)

-Download design sample
+Download design bundle

-Sample NGS outcome report (PDF)
+Example NGS outcome report (PDF)

 Download NGS sample